 The website is Season’s first brush with the digital world, but Ng says they don’t want to forget their roots.
 “The Chinatown store has an old-school charm about it,” she says.
 “We don’t want to just be a delivery service.
 We want to bring a taste of Chinatown to customers.
 If they want to have a chat about how to use an ingredient, they can call or Whatsapp us.
 We want to offer that personal touch.”

-Season’s delivers to most of Sydney on Tuesdays, Thursdays and Saturdays (depending on your location).
-Orders must be placed two days in advance.
+Season’s delivers to most of Sydney on Saturdays.
+Orders must be placed by Thursday.